schmaustech/lldpd-container/README.md

 -------------------------------------------------------------------------------
 ~~~

+Let's login to the Spectrum SN5600 switch.

 ~~~bash
 $ ssh cumulus@nvd-sn5600-bmc.mgmt.nvidia.eng.rdu2.dc.redhat.com
 Debian GNU/Linux 12
 Linux cumulus 6.1.0-cl-1-amd64 #1 SMP PREEMPT_DYNAMIC Debian 6.1.38-4+cl5.9.0u64 (2024-04-21) x86_64
 Last login: Fri Sep 26 21:28:00 2025 from 10.22.66.108
 ~~~

+On the switch we can run lldpctl and we can see which ports have lldp data.
+Note our two containers show up.

 ~~~bash
 cumulus@cumulus:mgmt:~$ sudo lldpctl | egrep 'Inter|Port|SysName'